Sunday, September 18, 2016

 While these are the most well-known contraceptives, they are far from being the only ones.
 Women have a choice of 13 other contraceptive methods including the coil, IUD implant and the injection.
 But for men, the only real two options are condoms or sterilisation.

 Myth – emergency contraception is only effective 24 hours after unprotected sex

 Commonly referred to as ‘the morning after pill’, this name for emergency contraception can be a little misleading.
 While they are more effective the sooner they are taken, the emergency pill can be taken up to 72 hours after unprotected sex, while the IUD version is effective up to 5 days later.

 Myth – condoms can be reused

-Condoms are specifically designed for single use and should never be reused.
-If you do reuse them, you are putting you and your partner at risk of pregnancy or STI’s.
+Condoms are specifically designed for single-use and should never be reused.
+If you do reuse them, you are putting yourself and your partner at risk of pregnancy or STIs.

 In addition to using contraceptives, you should also talk regularly with your GP about your sexual health and if you have multiple partners or have had unprotected sex, you can also visit a genitourinary medicine (GUM) or STI clinic where they can carry out a number of tests for sexually transmitted diseases.
-Some diseases display symptoms, but others like chlamydia can be symptomless, which mean it can be passed onto numerous people unknowingly.
+Some diseases display symptoms, but others like chlamydia can be symptomless, which means it can be passed on to numerous people unknowingly.
 Some of the most infectious STIs are:

 Pubic Lice (Crabs)